Ideas for making space in the smallest room

 Find freestanding furniture

 If you’ve got the floor space, adding extra furniture can also help solve storage issues.
 It doesn’t even have to be bathroom furniture: adding a small freestanding bookcase is an easy solution.
-Try options that tuck underneath your exiting sink, like the Nicolina under basin unit.
+Try options that tuck underneath your exiting sink.
 And if you like rustic styling, why not check out our article on making box cubbies - finish your completed cubby with a waterproof varnish to protect it from moisture.